Lacrymology/states/graylog2/server/doc/index.rst

 ..
 TODO: REFER TO MONGODB REQIUREMENTS
 ..
 TODO: LINK TO ELASTICSEARCH DOC

-The server come with a built-in Elasticsearch node.
+The server come with a built-in :doc:`/elasticsearch/doc/index` node.
 It need to be part of the cluster.

 .. toctree::